LogicMonitor seeks to disrupt AI landscape with $800M strategic investment at $2.4B valuation to revolutionize data centers.

 What is a provider host?

-According to Microsoft, there are several hosting model values for providers that operate within the Wmiprvse.exe process.
-These are a few examples for values in _Win32Provider.HostingModel.
+According to Microsoft, several hosting model values exist for providers operating within the Wmiprvse.exe process.
+These are a few examples of values in _Win32Provider.HostingModel.

-• NetworkServiceHost: If the hosting model of the WMI provider is not specified, this is the default model beginning with Windows Vista.
+• NetworkServiceHost: If the WMI provider’s hosting model is not specified, this is the default model beginning with Windows Vista.
 This type limits the possibility of privilege attacks.

-• LocalServiceHost: The provider is part of the Wmiprvse.exe process under LocalService account if its implementation is in-process.
+• LocalServiceHost: If its implementation is in progress, the provider is part of the Wmiprvse.exe process under the LocalService account.

 • SelfHost: Instead of using an in-process model, the provider works through a local server implementation.